If December is the season for giving, what is the season for asking? Let’s outstretch our hands and make space for our needs.

 You ask whether your verses are good.
 You ask me that.
 You have asked others, before.
 You send them to magazines.
 You compare them with other poems, and you worry when certain editors turn your efforts down.
 Now (since you have allowed me to offer you advice) let me ask you to give up all that.
 You are looking to the outside, and that above all you should not be doing now.
 Nobody can advise you and help you, nobody.
 There is only one way.
 Go into yourself.

-“Virginia Woolf is my teacher,” admits American memoirist Dani Shapiro.
+“Virginia Woolf is my teacher,” admits American memoirist and narrator of our deepest notions of self, Dani Shapiro.

 I keep her near me in the form of her A Writer’s Diary.
 I flip open the book to a random page and encounter a kindred spirit who walked this road before me, and who—though her circumstances were vastly different from my own—makes me feel less isolated in the world.